ttm02/desynced-compiler/README.md

 Usage: run main.py, it will print out the resulting string to copy into the game.
 Currently the filename is just hardcoded as `sample_input.py`.
 See `sample_input.py` for an example

+It is for education purposes, if you want to programm desynced behaviors: have a look at [https://github.com/ribrdb/desynced-tools](https://github.com/ribrdb/desynced-tools)